hatter6822/Orbcrypt/COUNTEREXAMPLE.md

-The following is an example of counterexample that would be unsafe but seem good.
+The following is a *counterexample* that would be unsafe but seems good/secure.

 # 1. Setup: A Seemingly Good POE Instance